Apply to Become a Member

 Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve Advisory Council seeks advisory council applicants

-NOAA’s Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve is seeking to fill 10 primary and alternate seats on its advisory council.
+NOAA's Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve is seeking to fill two primary and seven alternate seats on its advisory council.
 The council ensures public participation in reserve management and provides advice to the NOAA superintendent.

 The Reserve Advisory Council is accepting applications for the following seats:

-"Community representatives on our advisory council are an extremely important part of our team," said Athline Clark, NOAA's superintendent for Papahānaumokuākea Marine National Monument.
-"Their input is an integral part of managing this special place."
+"Having community representatives who are fully engaged in our advisory council process is an essential part of the overall success of our team," said Eric Roberts, NOAA's superintendent for Papahānaumokuākea Marine National Monument.
+"Their input is an integral part of protecting this special place."

 Candidates will be selected based on their expertise and experience in relation to the seat(s) for which they are applying, community and professional affiliations, and views regarding the protection and management of reserve resources.
-Selected applicants should expect to serve as a volunteer for a three-year term.
-Please note that several of the above-listed seats have reached a term-limit point at which the incumbent representatives are ineligible to reapply.
+Selected applicants should expect to serve as a volunteer for a three-year term and participate in quarterly meetings.

 The advisory council consists of 15 voting primary members and 15 non-voting alternate members representing a variety of public interests.
 It also includes 10 non-voting governmental members representing federal and state agencies.

-Applications are due by December 17, 2021.
-For further information, please contact Camille Jones, Advisory Council Coordinator, via email at camille.harte.jones@noaa.gov.
+Applications are due by Oct.
+20, 2024 at 5 p.m.
+For further information, please contact Sara Wood, Advisory Council Coordinator, via email at sara.wood@noaa.gov.

 The Importance of Diversity